Remote sensing of vegetation structure and composition

 for measuring tree and forest canopy 3D structure and

-composition in fine spatial scale.
-I am interested in
+composition at fine spatial scale.
+Broadly, I am

-understanding how forest canopies are meausured by a computer
+understanding how forest canopies are measured by a computer

 vision structure from motion system and also in understanding